realkemon/home/README.md

 ET: Legacy
 ============

 My involvement with ET: Legacy started around 2013 when I joined the IRC channel and decided to start working on texture replication in HD to get away from the proprietary license.
-Since then, I have replicated the world textures in a 2048x2048 pixel standard [(asset repo)](https://drive.google.com/drive/folders/0Bw7Yu-pqzcSaLXEtVEVjZF82UEU), visually overhauled proven community maps and trying my best at community interaction and reaching out to potential helping hands and sister projects for possible cooperations.
+Since then, I have replicated the world textures in a 2048x2048 pixel standard, visually overhauled proven community maps and trying my best at community interaction and reaching out to potential helping hands and sister projects for possible cooperations.
 Future plans include continuing with map overhauls, restructuring the [wiki](https://dev.etlegacy.com/projects/etlegacy/wiki/index) to make it the first landing page for all questions revolving around ET: Legacy and many more.
 [>>> Read more](https://github.com/realkemon/home/blob/master/etlegacy.md)

 Twitch